Aggregate-Intellect/easy-deploy-demo/README.md

 # easy-deploy-demo
 This is a small app built for the
 [Build Multi-agent LLM Products](https://maven.com/aggregate-intellect/llm-systems?promoCode=aisc) course.
-The goal is to demonstrate simple deployment of a Python web app with a chat-style interface, providing question-answering powered by a Large Language Model.
+The goal is to demonstrate simple deployment of a Python web app with a chat-style interface, powered by a Large Language Model.

 The app uses these major components:
 * [Chainlit](https://docs.chainlit.io/) for a chat-style UI built in Python
 * the [OpenAI library](https://platform.openai.com/docs/libraries) for LLM chat completions
+* [Autogen](https://github.com/microsoft/autogen) for multi-agent app framework
 * [Fly.io](https://fly.io) for deployment

 While this demo isn't meant to be an endorsement of any particular tech, we have found this particular stack quite convenient for quick and easy deploys of chat-style LLM apps.